 Best Pillow for Sleep Apnea

-A few different kinds of pillows are available for assistance in reducing the symptoms of sleep apnea.
+A few different kinds of pillows are available to assist in reducing the symptoms of sleep apnea.
 The most typical ones are:

 1. Contour Pillows